 Founded by Louis Houdart, a hard-working serial entrepreneur started his second venture—Creative Capital, a Made-in-China branding agency—eight years ago.
 Throughout the years, the company has grown to hold offices internationally in Paris, New York and Jakarta, which complements their main value of showcasing cultural awareness through branding.
 It holds an outstanding clientele which includes international brands such as Dom Pérignon and Lancôme, as well as well-known Chinese brands such as Aimer and Lenovo.
 He previously worked in retail, where he owned a leading flower shop chain in China.
 He then recognised his expertise in attracting retail partners and creating a concept, which ultimately led to the birth of Creative Capital.

-We are delighted to speak with Louis about his approach on lead his team to greatness, how he handles a busy schedule on a daily basis and his overall journey to success.
+We are delighted to speak with Louis about his approach on lead his team to greatness, how he handles a busy schedule on a daily basis and his overall journey to success with Creative Capital.

 What’s your work schedule like?